-In our 2018 Healthcare Predictions survey, when asked what important changes they would most like to see in the pharmaceutical industry in 2018, 9% of physicians said less pharma marketing and sales reps.
+However, there are reasons for cautious optimism.
+In a different survey earlier this year, as part of our 2018 Healthcare Predictions survey, we asked an open-ended question on what changes they would most like to see in the pharmaceutical industry in 2018.
+Although not the most frequent unaided mention, “pharma marketing and sales reps” was top of mind for 9% of physicians.
 This mirrored the response we saw to this question in 2017 and 2016 as well.

-This is a related to another critique we often hear: that physicians despise direct-to-consumer advertising.
+Another critique we often hear: that physicians dislike direct-to-consumer advertising.
 However, based on past surveys we’ve done with our physician community, we know this is not the whole story.

 In a tracking survey of 319 physicians in a variety of specialties, conducted between June and December 2016, InCrowd found more nuanced attitudes.

 While 35% suggested an outright ban, the remainder of physicians surveyed provided constructive feedback to the pharmaceutical industry, perhaps with the goal of having better conversations during their in-visit interactions and time with patients.
 A large number, 31%, recommended additional patient education.

 Another interesting and important development in the area of physician education and communication has been patient awareness and drug and disease education programs.

 Some pharma companies are taking great efforts to provide online information on various diseases: how they’re treated, what the first course of treatment is, second course, etc. There are a set of physicians who embrace this kind of information and share it with their patients because they see it as going a long way towards educating those patients about their disease, how they can better manage it, and what things they might be able to do in addition to the medication being prescribed.